 Why, I wonder, would I want to run away from my home?
 Such a thought has never crossed my mind.
 Then, I see Frankie’s father running towards me.

 “Frankie” his father says, “Go back to the house.
-Your Mother has made your favorite pancakes”.
+Your Mother has made your favorite pancakes.”

 The look on his face is one I vaguely remember from a few years ago when one of my relatives went missing: a sort of crazed, wild-eyed expression.
 His father leaps towards me and, I contemplate running, but am so overtaken with the suddenness of his arrival and behavior, that I stand stock-still.